- BBachelors Available

 - Military service will be evaluated to identify if the international perspective BGP course could be waived: An international experience, defined as an academic study abroad experience bearing three or more credits or a documented international military deployment of at least 30 consecutive or 60 non-consecutive days.
 The student is still required to meet the 36 credit hours of BGP course work for graduation.

 - BGSU awards academic credit for completion of Airman Leadership School.
 The University has approved LMM 1101 Management/Leadership I to fulfill the requirement for Cultural Diversity in the United States.
 This is an automatic substitution that is handled by the Transfer Evaluation Office.

 - Prospective students who were honorably discharged, within the previous five years, will not be required to take the HESI Admission Assessment examination.
 Three seats in the BSN program will be saved for students with military service experience or who are contracted with the ROTC.

-The baccalaureate degree program in nursing at Bowling Green State University is pursuing initial accreditation by the Commission on Collegiate Nursing Education.
-Applying for accreditation does not guarantee that accreditation will be granted.
+The baccalaureate degree program in nursing at Bowling Green State University is accredited by the Commission on Collegiate Nursing Education.

 Students who earn a Bachelor of Science in nursing degree will be eligible to take the NCLEX-RN exam.
 Students wishing to take the licensure examination in Ohio must abide by the following rules located at http://codes.ohio.gov/oac/4723-7.
 Students are also eligible to take the licensure exam in the state they reside following the rules outlined for that State Board of Nursing.